 1) A need to view the instructions laid out in front of him as "music".
 Despite my repeated suggestion that he slow down, and stop if necessary to ensure he got things right, he'd set his foot going far too fast and try to keep up with it.
 The "trick" is to forget this has anything to do with music and focus purely on the mechanics.
 How long it takes to get through things correctly is immaterial.

-2) Frustration arising from a preconception that being a Status Quo number this must be easy.
+2) Frustration arising from a preconception that, being a Status Quo "3 chord trick" A, D, E number, this must be easy.
 Of course nothing on guitar (or in life) is easy until you can do it right every time or, as the saying goes, "until you can't do it wrong!"

 Ultimately everyone needs to work things out for themselves so I said I would bow out of commenting further and just leave him to it.
 I would however keep a tally chart of every failed attempt.